Unified Framework for Spectral Dimensionality Reduction, Maximum Variance Unfolding, and Kernel Learning By Semidefinite Programming: Tutorial and Survey: Introduction

 \section{Introduction}

 Dimensionality reduction algorithms can be divided into three categories which are spectral, probabilistic, and neural network-based methods \cite{ghojogh2021data}.
 Spectral dimensionality reduction methods deal with geometry of data and sometimes reduce to an eigenvalue or generalized eigenvalue problem \cite{ghojogh2019eigenvalue}.
 Various spectral methods have been proposed during decades.
 Some of the most well-known spectral methods are Principal Component Analysis (PCA) \cite{ghojogh2019unsupervised}, Multidimensional Scaling (MDS), Isomap \cite{ghojogh2020multidimensional}, spectral clustering, Laplacian eigenmap, diffusion map \cite{ghojogh2021laplacian}, and Locally Linear Embedding (LLE) \cite{ghojogh2020locally}.
 After development of many of these methods, it was found out that the spectral methods are all learning eigenfunctions and can be reduced to kernel PCA with different kernels \cite{bengio2003learning,bengio2003spectral,bengio2003out,bengio2004learning,bengio2006spectral}.
 Moreover, from the formulation of MDS, we know that we can write kernel in terms of the distance matrix \cite{ghojogh2020multidimensional}.
 It was shown in \cite{ham2004kernel} that the spectral methods can be seen as kernel PCA with different kernels where kernels are constructed from various distance matrices.
 Hence, the spectral methods can be unified as kernel PCA theoretically.
+This kernel-based unified framework for the spectral dimensionality reduction encouraged the researchers to obtain the best kernel matrix for every specific dataset.

 Around the time of discovery of this unification, it was found out in \cite{lanckriet2004learning} that the kernel matrix can be learned using Semidefinite Programming (SDP) \cite{vandenberghe1996semidefinite}.
 This kernel learning was proposed for the goal of transduction, i.e., learning the labels of an unlabeled part of data.
 The fact that the kernel can be learned by SDP inspired researchers to use SDP for learning the best kernel for dimensionality reduction and manifold unfolding.
 They said now that we knew the spectral methods can be seen as kernel PCA with different kernels, let us learn the best kernel for manifold unfolding to its maximum variance.
 Hence, Semidefinite Embedding (SDE) \cite{weinberger2004learning,weinberger2004unsupervised,weinberger2005nonlinear,weinberger2006unsupervised} was proposed which was later renamed to Maximum Variance Unfolding (MVU) \cite{weinberger2006introduction}.
 MVU unfolds manifold to its maximum variance in its intrinsic dimensionality.
 For understanding the intuition of intrinsic dimensionality, see Fig. \ref{figure_intrinsic_dimensionality}.
 The task of manifold unfolding to its maximum variance is depicted by an example in Fig. \ref{figure_swill_roll_unfold}.
 After proposal of MVU, various versions of MVU were developed such as supervised MVU \cite{zhang2005supervised,liu2005supervised,song2007colored,wei2016developments}, landmark MVU \cite{weinberger2005nonlinear}, action respecting embedding \cite{bowling2005action}, out-of-sample extensions \cite{chin2008out}, relaxed MVU \cite{hou2008relaxed}, etc.